 The first was in the RBS Schools Programme on Dystopian fiction with fellow SCBWI member and author of Dark Parties, Sara Grant.
 The second event was in the main programme with Susanne Winnacker, author of zombie apocalypse, The Other Life, and Anne Cassidy, author of many including her current Murder Notebooks crime series which begins with Dead Time.

 What helped get me through the lead up to Edinburgh?
-Julie Bertagna, who I blog with on Demention: she's appeared at Edinburgh many times before, and explained a little of how events are organized.
+Learning more about how events are organized.
 It wasn't a case of us needing to prepare an entire talk for an hour; it was structured with a chair, and Q&A. And that my first event was with the wonderful Sara Grant.
 Knowing the other author, and once we'd got together to talk about it, realizing we can both talk for England, really helped.

 |The other Author perk: thanks|